FUSE: A Flow-based Mapping Between Shapes

-First, while GD uses denoising diffusion, \repname employs Flow Matching which are two sides of the same coin~\cite{gao2025diffusionmeetsflow}, as both model generative dynamics from noise to data.
-However, a key distinction emerges when bridging multiple shapes.
-Flow matching defines an explicit interpolation between the Gaussian and the data distribution, guaranteeing that the inverse flow deterministically maps any shape back to the exact Gaussian.
-This ensures all shapes lie in a ideally shared latent space.
-GD, by contrast, only asymptotically approaches the Gaussian through large noise schedules, leading to deviations from the anchor space.
+Building on the recent work of~\cite{zhang2024geometry}, which represents 3D shapes as probability distributions generated via a Denoising Diffusion Implicit Model (DDIM)~\cite{song2022denoisingdiffusionimplicitmodels}, we adopt the same probabilistic representation while constructing maps between shapes using flow matching rather than DDIM.
+Although FM and DDIM can be similar, the former offers distinct advantages for our purposes.
+FM establishes an explicit relationship between the Gaussian distribution and the data distribution.
+This ensures that the inverse flow maps any shape back to the exact Gaussian distribution in a deterministic manner.
+This property guarantees that all shapes lie in an ideally shared latent space.
+In contrast, methods such as DDIM only asymptotically approach the Gaussian through large noise schedules, resulting in deviations from the anchor space.

-We quantify this effect in \Cref{tab:comparison} evaluating shape pairs with geodesic embeddings using two criteria: (1) the JS and KL divergence between embedding distributions, and (2) the accuracy of nearest-neighbor correspondences in the embedding space.
-We compute these metrics before and after inverting the flows using DDIM (GD) and FM (\repname), and we also report accuracy after flow composition.
+We quantify this effect in \cref{tab:comparison}, evaluating shape pairs with GFE using two criteria: (1) the accuracy of nearest-neighbor correspondences both in the anchor space and in the embedding space, and (2) the JS and KL divergence between embedding distributions.
+We compute these metrics before and after inverting the flows using DDIM (\repname~\textsubscript{DDIM}) and FM (\repname).
 The results show that \repname achieves substantially lower divergence and higher correspondence accuracy, confirming that accurate anchoring to the Gaussian directly correlates with improved matching performance.
-GD's approximate inversion leads to larger deviations from the anchor and thus inferior map quality.
+DDIM's inversion leads to larger deviations from the anchor and thus inferior map quality.
+In the supplementary materials, we provide a mathematical derivation of this crucial difference, along with additional examples.

-Second, GD represents only the coordinates of 3D shapes as distributions.
-While suitable for generation tasks, 3D coordinates lack the semantic and geometric information necessary for shape correspondence.
-For this reason, we propose for the first time to represent the more general embeddings as distributions.